-Public companies with securities listed at stock exchanges are subject to stringent disclosure requirements and also attract much interest from investors, analysts, and commercial data providers.
+Public companies with securities listed at stock exchanges are subject to stringent disclosure requirements and attract much interest from investors, analysts, and commercial data providers.
 As a consequence, plenty of data tends to be available for public companies and much empirical research has been conducted in corporate finance, accounting, and economics.
 The available evidence, however, tends to focus on the U.S.—the world’s preeminent stock market—and is also often not guided by the specific research interests of legal scholars.
-While much empirical legal research has already been conducted at the University of Jena, the project seeks to build a comprehensive panel dataset of German listed companies with a particular emphasis on legal and regulatory aspects.
-The emerging database is being used to study the development of German stock markets and public companies over the course of the past decades.
-Particular emphasis is put on the determinants and consequences of influential and controlling shareholders, including the role of listed companies as subsidiaries in corporate groups.
+While much empirical legal research has already been conducted at the University of Jena, the project “Germany, Inc.”, funded by Deutsche Forschungsgemeinschaft, seeks to combine several data sources to build a comprehensive panel dataset of German listed companies with a particular emphasis on legal and regulatory aspects.
+It takes its name from a popular characterisation of the German corporate landscape in the 1990s.
+The dataset will be made accessible to the broad public and may serve as an infrastructure for future studies into the German stock markets.

 - FUELS Working Paper #1: Andreas Engert/Tim Florstedt, Which Related Party Transactions Should Be Subject to Ex Ante Review?
 Evidence from Germany, March 2019

 - FUELS Working Paper #6: Andreas Engert, How (not) to administer a liability rule - the German appraisal procedure for corporate restructurings, August 2020.